jrgleason/psql-getting-started/labs/loading_sample_data_lab.md

 ## Review ##

 In this lab we looked at loading data from a SQL script file.
 We also used this data to query an item.

-## Takehome Work

-1. Create your own script for adding users and load them into your DB.